leomrtinez/leomrtinez.github.io/_pages/about.md

 For now, I have actively contributed to planetary science research through:
 - Presented my work at international conferences, including 7 posters and/or talks.
 - Written 2 peer-reviewed articles (1 submitted and 1 in prep.).
-- Teached over 71 hours of advanced courses to Master's students, focusing on Geographic Information Systems (GIS) and remote sensing of planetary surfaces.
+- Taught over 71 hours of advanced courses to Master's students, focusing on Geographic Information Systems (GIS) and remote sensing of planetary surfaces.

 My research focuses on :